soonyoungkwon23/soonyoungkwon23.github.io/_projects/1_project.md

 ## Project Management

-- Created and tracked a **Gantt chart** for deadlines
+- Maintained a **Gantt chart** for timelines and deliverables
-- Led **daily stand-up meetings** and produced detailed design documentation
+- Led **daily stand-up meetings** to coordinate progress
-- Coordinated fabrication and testing schedules for on-time delivery
+- Documented decisions and changes for clear project tracking

 ---

 ## Final Outcome

-The system was successfully deployed in test scenarios, demonstrating:

-- Seamless integration with multiple GPS antenna models
+- Integrated seamlessly with various GPS antenna models
-- Repeatable sub-millimeter alignment
+- Achieved consistent sub-millimeter alignment
-- Significant improvement in GPS tracking reliability
+- Enhanced GPS tracking reliability for both satellite and drone applications

 ---

 ## Reflections & Lessons Learned

-This project strengthened my expertise in **precision mechanical design**, **GD&T applications**, and **cross-disciplinary collaboration**.
-In future iterations, I would explore integrating **automated alignment feedback** using onboard sensors.
+This project refined my skills in **precision mechanical design**, **GD&T implementation**, and **team coordination**.
+If expanded in the future, I would explore adding **automated alignment feedback** to further improve setup speed and accuracy.